NOC-MSM/SURGE_demo/docs/docs/outputs.md

 !!! abstract

-    In this final sixth tutorial of the NEMO SURGE demonstrator, we cover visualising the outputs of the `AMM12_surge` example simulation.
+    In this final sixth tutorial of the NEMO SURGE demonstrator, we cover visualising the outputs of our `AMM12_surge` example simulation.

 ![Atmospheric Pressure:](./assets/AMM12_SURGE_atmpr_no_logo.gif){ align=center }
 /// caption